You are here

 Myth: Purging always means self-induced vomiting.

 Fact: Purging can take place in different ways, including fasting, over-exercising, misusing laxatives, or self induced vomiting.

 The information on this page is a simple overview of a complicated health issue.
-The content has been taken from NEDIC, NEDA, and the DSM Library.
+The content has been taken from NEDIC, NEDA, and the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM 5).
 For more in-depth information, please visit these sources or speak to a medical professional.

 Ontario – call ConnexOntario to find out where there are mental health supports in your community.